sfmalp/molecule-galaxy-actions/README.md

         molecule test
 ```

-note that dependency is from same collection, can this be resolved locally to avoid cyclic dependencies?
+note that `dependency` is from same collection, in which is resolved locally.